Vaibhav-078/Brainwave_Matrix_Intern/README.md

 This project is a modern landing page for a fictional restaurant named **Vaibhav's Resto**.
 The page is designed to be clean, user-friendly, and functional.
 It features sections commonly found on restaurant websites, such as:

-- Home section with call-to-action
+- Hero section with call-to-action
 - About us
 - Menu highlights
 - Image gallery